Turn coffee shops and cafes into a public forum to discuss hearing loss!

 The concept has spread and there are now thousands of Café Philosophique taking place all around the world.

-Discussing hearing loss over a friendly cup of coffee can bring the topic of hearing loss out into the public arena.
+Hearing café meetings can bring the topic of hearing loss out into the public arena.
 Instead of meeting behind closed doors, meeting at a café can bring the topic out into the open.
 People who frequent the coffee shop or see the flyers can get drawn into the conversation.